jessicaxafranski/learn_about_product/performance_indicators.md

 **Data:** Can be structured within our organization's databases and serve as the foundation for maintaining our indicators.

 **Information:** Surge due to data manipulation, Information is the sum of certain data, whose objective is to improve the quality of my decision-making.

+## Indicators

+Indicator is a information quantitative or qualitative that shows our performance of my process or product.
+Is the metric responsable to give us the result.

+**Qualitative:** the result is not measured, don't be number.
+Results like: good, bad, approve, repprove.
+They are represent with grafics
+**Quantitative:** the result can be : %, integer number..

+**KPI (Key performance indicator)**:Key performance indicators (KPIs) are the most critical indicators chosen by a company to measure their desired outcomes.

+**Algorithm**: it is the heart of our indicator.
+The algorithm, or calculation formula, is integral to the indicator as it determines the accuracy of the results, which in turn impacts decision-making